material-components/material-components-web/packages/mdc-slider/README.md

 selections from a range of values.

 The MDC Slider implementation supports both single point sliders (one thumb) and range sliders (two thumbs).
-It is modeled after the browser's `<input type="range">` element.
+It is backed by the browser `<input type="range">` element, is fully accessible, and is RTL-aware.

-Sliders follow accessibility best practices per the [WAI-ARIA spec](https://www.w3.org/TR/wai-aria-practices/#slider) and are fully RTL-aware.

 ## Contents